Changissnz/seqbuild/future/README.md

 Inspired by Offensive Bias from the Halo Series.
 Not enough time or charity to rush into development of these files.
-High charity out.
+High Charity out.